Murder of Angela Samota: Assault

 On the night of October 12, 1984, Samota and two friends, one male and one female, went to the State Fair of Texas.
 Samota's boyfriend did not join them because, according to the subsequent police report, he was working in construction and said he had to get up early the following morning.
-The three friends went to the Rio Room dance club and stayed there until "after midnight."
+The three friends went to the recently opened, popular Rio Room dance club and stayed there until "after midnight."
 According to subsequent testimony of the male who accompanied the two girls, Samota "was going [from] table to table, talking to people" and seemed like "she knew everyone."

 Afterward, Samota drove her two companions to their homes, first dropping off the male at around 1 a.m. at his apartment on Matilda Street, in Lower Greenville, which was a five-minute walk from Samota's condo on Amesbury Drive, and then the female.
 The man later testified that, when he returned home, "he went to bed and fell asleep."

 Samota next went by her boyfriend's apartment to say goodnight and returned to her place.
 The boyfriend subsequently stated that at approximately 1:45 a.m. he got a call from Samota, who told him there was a man in her condo who asked her to use the phone and the bathroom.
-She did not know if the man was already there when she got home or if she allowed him to come in.
+He didn't know if the man was already there when she got home or if she allowed him to come in.
 "Talk to me," Samota reportedly said to her boyfriend, then said she would call "right back" and hung up.
 When she did not call back, the boyfriend phoned her, and no one answered.
 He drove to her condo, but there was no response when he knocked on the door, which was locked.
 He had with him an early-generation mobile phone, provided for his construction job, so he called information, who connected him to the police.

 Police officers arrived at 2:17 a.m. and broke through the door.
 They discovered Samota's dead, bloody, and naked body on the bed.
-The autopsy showed that the victim had been raped and then "repeatedly" stabbed, dying from wounds to her heart.
+The autopsy showed that the victim had been raped and then stabbed eighteen times in the chest, dying from the wounds to her heart.

 Investigation and arrest

 For a long period of time, the police reportedly suspected an architect who was 23 years old at the time and living in a Lower Greenville apartment.
 He was the man who, the night of the murder, had gone out with Samota and another girl.
 The victim's boyfriend was reportedly also a suspect.
 The case remained unsolved until 2008.

 In 2006, then-Dallas police detective Linda Crum, tasked with the case, used the DNA evidence from blood, semen, and fingernail samples to try to find a match among persons with a criminal record.
 In 2008, the results pointed to a Donald Bess who, at the time of Samota's murder, was on parole while serving a 25-year sentence.